 Other processors do not have serious alignment problems.
 The P4 does, however, have a somewhat similar, though less severe, effect.
-This effect is caused by changes in the alignment of $\mu$ pops in the trace cache.
+This effect is caused by changes in the alignment of μops in the trace cache.
 The time it takes to jump to the least common (but predicted) branch after a conditional jump instruction may differ by up to two clock cycles on different alignments if trace cache delivery is the bottleneck.
-The alignment of $\mu$ pops in the trace cache lines is difficult to predict.
+The alignment of μops in the trace cache delivery is the bottleneck.